-,

-Degree to which the impact can be avoided:

-Degree to which the impact can be managed:

-Degree to which the impact can be mitigated:

-Proposed mitigation:

-Residual impacts:

-Cumulative impact post mitigation:

-Significance rating of impact after mitigation (e.g. Low, Medium, Medium-High, High, or Very- High)

-DECOMMISSIONING AND CLOSURE PHASE

-Potential impact and risk: The project as proposed does not require 'decommissioning' or 'closure', as such the potential impacts thereof is considered irrelevant.

-Nature of impact:

 Extent and duration of impact:

 Consequence of impact or risk:

 Probability of occurrence:

-Degree to which the impact may cause

-irreplaceable loss of resources:
+Degree to which the impact may cause irreplaceable loss of resources:

 Degree to which the impact can be reversed:

 Indirect impacts:

 Cumulative impact prior to mitigation:

 Significance rating of impact prior to mitigation (e.g. Low, Medium, Medium-High, High, or Very-High)

 Degree to which the impact can be avoided:

 Degree to which the impact can be managed:

 Degree to which the impact can be mitigated:

 Proposed mitigation:

 Residual impacts:

 Cumulative impact post mitigation:

 Significance rating of impact after mitigation (e.g. Low, Medium, Medium-High, High, or Very-High)

-Alternative 2: Tree Mast PLANNING, DESIGN AND DEVELOPMENT PHASE Potential impact and risk: Noise (Low-negative) Nature of impact: Noise impact from machinery on the property and neighbouring residential properties during construction.
-Extent and duration of impact: Local, Duration of construction phase Consequence of impact or risk: Localised noise disturbance on site Probability of occurrence: Probable Degree to which the impact may cause irreplaceable loss of resources: Negligible Degree to which the impact can be reversed: Definite Indirect impacts: Slight increase in localised ambient noise levels (negligible) Cumulative impact prior to mitigation: Very Low-negative Significance rating of impact prior to mitigation (e.g. Low, Medium, Medium-High, High, or Very- High) Low negative Degree to which the impact can be avoided: Medium Degree to which the impact can be managed: The following measures should be implemented amongst others: The Contractor shall endeavour to keep noise generating activities to a minimum.
-Construction only to take place during normal working hours.
-No construction on Sundays.
-Compliance with the appropriate legislation with respect to noise shall be mandatory.
-Implementation of the EMPr.
-Degree to which the impact can be mitigated: Low Proposed mitigation: The following measures should be implemented amongst others:
+Alternative 2: Tree Mast PLANNING, DESIGN AND DEVELOPMENT PHASE Potential impact and risk: Visual impact (Medium negative) Nature of impact: Unsightly views due to construction site Extent and duration of impact: Local, Duration of construction phase Consequence of impact or risk: Localised visual disturbance on site Probability of occurrence: Definite Degree to which the impact may cause irreplaceable loss of resources: Negligible Degree to which the impact can be reversed: Medium Indirect impacts: Low Cumulative impact prior to mitigation: Low-negative Significance rating of impact prior to mitigation (e.g. Low, Medium, Medium-High, High, or Very-High) Low-Medium negative Degree to which the impact can be avoided: Medium Degree to which the impact can be managed: Visual impact mitigation measures will be dealt with in the Environmental Management Programme ("EMPr").
+The EMPr must be enforced and monitored by the Environmental Control Officer ("ECO").
+The following measures should be implemented amongst others: • The contractor shall restrict all his activities, materials, equipment and personnel to within the area specified/demarcated. • Construction material must be stored in areas designated by the site agent and in a neat and orderly manner and must not damage natural vegetation. • The contractor must ensure that all structures, equipment, materials and facilities used or created on site for or during construction activities are removed once the project has been completed.
+The construction site must be cleared and cleaned to the satisfaction of the ECO. • Immediately after the demolishing of the campsite, the contractor shall restore the site to its original state, paying particular attention to its appearance relative to the general landscape. • The base station's palisade fence will be painted green to blend in with the surrounding landscape. • Construction only to take place during normal working hours.
+This will be in accordance with the National Building